Euro-BioImaging/BatchConvert/README.md

 `batchconvert configure_bia_remote`

 This will prompt a request for the secret directory to connect to.
 Enter the secret directory for your user space and click enter.
-Upon completing the configuration, the terminal should roughly look like this:
+Upon completing the configuration, the sequence of commands should roughly look like this:

 ```
 oezdemir@pc-ellenberg108:~$ batchconvert configure_bia_remote